CycloneDX/transparency-exchange-api/README.md

 # CycloneDX Transparency Exchange API Standard

-The Transparency API Exchange API is being worked on within the CycloneDX community with the goal to standardise the API in ECMA.
+The Transparency Exchange API is being worked on within the CycloneDX community with the goal to standardise the API in ECMA.
 A working group within ECMA TC54 has been formed - TC54 TG1.
 The working group has a slack channel in the CycloneDX slack space.